 Previous Education: B.A. in English Language and Literature, Political Science and M.A. in Political Science and International Relations from Ewha W. University - M.S. in Applied Statistics from UIUC (expected 2025)

-Seungmi Kim
+Gyudae Kim

 Elisia Meyle

-PhD Program - Chemistry
+PhD Program - Chemistry, Chemical Biology

 Vesal Razavimaleki